deeri1x/public-instructions/asg-02-move-mom/a-and-b-level-details.md

 You might be wondering if you need to have a B solution done as well.

 The answer is "no" - assuming you've got even a partially-working A-level solution done, you will have demonstrated that you are able to use your TreeMap to find results of pulls.

+## Do I _have_ to do an Introduction?
+Can't I just submit the assignment?

+I'd like to touch base, so if you want to get an A or B, please meet with me.